milanvdmaaten/portfolio/content/blog/ns/index.md

         image: discovery-example.png
         alt: Discovery phase example of the 'Bottom Sheet' component
         title: Discovery phase example of the 'Bottom Sheet' component
+  - type: textBlock
+    title: The design phase
+    body: >-
+      ## Creating and documenting

+      The design phase consists of 2 steps.
+Creating the final design of the component and publishing it in the Figma NS library.
+And documenting the guidelines and best practices of the component in Zeroheight.
+  - type: textBlock
+    title: ""
+    body: >-
+      ## Creating the final design

+      Within a design system there are always components that are similar to each other, with only slight differences.

+      For example: We have multiple components for buttons, with separate components for various states and sizes, and with or without icon.

+      Figma offers the possibility to create variants.
+Variants are component combinations that can be grouped as a single component set.
+A set contains components with different properties and the values of an instance can be configured.
+  - type: imagesBlock
+    size: medium
+    carrousel: false
+    images:
+      - titlePosition: center
+        image: step-indicator-variants-example.png
+        alt: Example of different variants of the 'Step Indicator' component
+        title: Example of different variants of the 'Step Indicator' component
+  - type: textBlock
+    body: When NS designers drag the 'Step Indicator' component on their canvas they have the possibility to adjust the component to their needs.
+They van turn the 'label' off, they can adjust the amount of 'steps' or change the size bij switching to 'large viewports'.
+  - type: imagesBlock
+    size: small
+    carrousel: false
+    images:
+      - titlePosition: center
+        image: step-indicator-edit-variants.png
+        alt: Example of the designed presets for the 'Step Indicator' component.
+        title: Example of the designed presets for the 'Step Indicator' component.
 ---